 How Hard Is Maple?

-Maple wood is harder than any other softwood and most of the hardwoods as well.
+Maple wood is harder than any other softwood and most hardwoods with Janka hardness ratings of 1450 lbf (hard maple) and 950 lbf (soft maple).

 According to the Janka hardness scale, both Hard Maple and Soft Maple have higher ratings than most other types of woods.